Henry Sacheverell: Later life

 The Dissenters & their Friends have foolishly Endeavour'd to raise a Disturbance throughout the whole Kingdom by Trying in most Great Towns, on the Coronation Day to Burn Me in Effigie, to Inodiate my Person & Cause with the Populace: But if this Silly Stratagem has produc'd a quite Contrary Effect, & turn's upon the First Authors, & aggressors, and the People have Express'd their Resentment in any Culpable way, I hope it is not to be laid to my Charge, whose Name...they make Use of as the Shibboleth of the Party.

 The Bishop of London, John Robinson, ordered him back to Holborn and warned him against politicking.
 During the general election held in January–March 1715, the slogan "High Church and Sacheverell" was used by Tories.
 In the aftermath of the heavy Tory defeat, Sacheverell may have flirted with Jacobitism but he did not take up the invitation from the Pretender's court in Rome that he should settle there.
 Another set of rioting broke out in the spring and summer of 1715.
 On the anniversary of Anne's succession, 8 March, the mob at St Andrew's burned a picture of William of Orange, broke windows which were not illuminated in celebration and proposed "to sing the Second Part of the Sacheverell-Tune, by pulling down [Dissenting] Meeting Houses".
 They were persuaded not to do so, however.
 On 10 June the Dissenting chapel in Cross Street, Manchester was sacked by a mob chanting Sacheverell's name.
 In May 1717 a riot broke out in Oxford when the Whig Constitution Club tried to burn Sacheverell in effigy, which was prevented by the mob.

 Sacheverell inherited the manor of Callow in Derbyshire in the summer of 1715 after George Sacheverell died.
 He married George's widow Mary in June 1716 and took possession of the estate in 1717.
 He purchased a landed estate in Wilden, Bedfordshire and in 1720 bought an elegant house in South Grove, Highgate, London.

 In January 1723 he slipped on the icy doorstep of his Highgate home and broke two ribs.
 Henry Sacheverell died at his Highgate house on 5 June 1724.
 He was buried at St Andrew's in the vault.
-The house was later occupied by the poet Coleridge and is now owned by Kate Moss.
+The house was later occupied by the poet Samuel Taylor Coleridge, and is now owned by Kate Moss.